 So, if you wanted to drive from Lagos (Nigeria) to Lome (Togo), you had to learn to drive on the opposite side of the road.
 Changing to the left simply made the journey easy.
 That was why Ghana had to change as well.
 The entire West African region is dominated by the Francophone countries and the need for a seamless transportation and business flow triggered the change.

 Second, most cheap and affordable cars in vogue then were made in France (Renault, Peugeot) and Germany (Volkswagen) which were designed for right-hand drive roads.
 It would be an expensive process to convert them.
 Though Japanese cars are built for left-hand drive roads, they were not popular in Nigeria in the ‘70s.

-Third, in reference to the table below, more countries use on the right-hand drive side than the left.
+Third, in reference to the table below, more countries use on the left-hand drive side than the right.
 Most of whom are giant automobile manufacturers.
-The right-hand drive is used in 165 countries and territories, with the remaining 74 countries and territories using the left.
+The left-hand drive is used in 165 countries and territories, with the remaining 74 countries and territories using the right-hand drive.
 Countries that use the left-hand drive account for about a sixth of the world’s area and a quarter of its roads.